The best over-ear headphones we tested

 Other over-ear wireless headphones we recommend

-This latest update to the Bowers & Wilkins Bluetooth flagship offers superb sound and great build quality in a package that should appeal to those looking for sound quality above all else in a wireless headphone.
+This latest update to the Bowers & Wilkins Bluetooth flagship offers superb sound and great build quality in a package that should appeal to those looking for sound quality above all else in a pair of wireless headphones.

-The 1More SonoFlow wireless over-ear headphone sounds better and has more effective noise-canceling than anything we've tested at its low price.
+The 1More SonoFlow wireless over-ear headphones sound better and have more effective noise cancellation than anything we've tested at its low price.
 If you want all of these features on a budget, look no further.

-What to look for in an over-ear wireless noise-canceling headphone
+What to look for in over-ear wireless noise-canceling headphones

 Luckily, most major manufacturers have been trying to hit this target for a few years now, and they’ve largely succeeded.
-The latest wireless flagships from Sony, Bose, Apple, Sennheiser, Bowers & Wilkins, Jabra and others mostly do it all, and frankly they all sound pretty good too (with some differences in how they’re voiced), so the choice comes down to what integrates best with your stuff (or gives you the most options) and what feels good and sounds good to you.
+The latest wireless flagships from Sony, Bose, Apple, Sennheiser, Bowers & Wilkins, Jabra and others mostly do it all, and frankly they all sound pretty good too.
+So the choice comes down to what integrates best with your stuff (or gives you the most options) and what feels good and sounds good to you.

 How our recommendations compare